All Episodes

 And the rules say there are nine, and the president gets to put on who he wants, and anybody stands in the way needs to be destroyed, and the president gets what he wants.

-And anybody that doesn't let the president have what he wants is in violation of something.
+And anybody that doesn't let the president have what he wants is in violation of something, and they're going to be targeted to be destroyed or what have you.

-This I guarantee they're salivating.
+This, I guarantee, they're salivating.

-Everywhere you can find in the deep dark crevices or wherever they hang out, they're salivating at the opportunity they've got here.
+Everywhere you can find in the deep, dark crevices or wherever they hang out, they're salivating at the opportunity they've got here.

 And they are not going to squander it.

-And if Obama thinks that he can get what he wants by simply threatening a government shutdown.
+And if Obama thinks that he can get what he wants by simply threatening a government shutdown, what if Obama and the Democrats threaten to shut down the government?

 Already, the news stories are referring to this will likely result in gridlock.